emojidex/emojidex-web/README.md

 modules.
 Anyone can use these modules on their site to enable emoji without any complex bundling or dealing with image assets or server-side processing.
-A variety of tools are included which allow emojidex to be used for display in a variety of ways, automatic conversion from emoji codes, and various types of emoji input tools and widgets.
+A variety of tools are included which allow emojidex to be used for display in a variety of ways, automatic conversion from emoji codes, and various types of emoji input tools and widgets.<br>
 demo: http://emojidex.github.io/emojidex-web

 Building